EntySec/EntySec-Blog/_posts/2026-01-05-baking-shellcodes.md

 Modern OSs often use **NX (No-Execute)** bits.
 If you've injected your code into the Stack or Heap, the CPU might refuse to "eat" it.

 * **The Symptom:** An immediate crash with an "Access Violation" at the very first instruction.
-* **The Fix:** You’ll need a "glaze"—this is where **ROP (Return Oriented Programming)** comes in, allowing you to bypass NX by reusing existing code snippets.
+* **The Fix:** You’ll need a "glaze" — this is where **ROP (Return Oriented Programming)** comes in, allowing you to bypass NX by reusing existing code snippets.

 ### 4. "The Wrong Oven" (Architecture Mismatch)

-Running 32-bit (x86) shellcode on a 64-bit (x64) process—or vice versa—will result in total chaos.
+Running 32-bit (x86) shellcode on a 64-bit (x64) process — or vice versa — will result in total chaos.

 * **The Symptom:** The CPU interprets your opcodes as completely different, nonsensical instructions.
 * **The Fix:** Double-check your target.
 Use `file` on the target binary to ensure you are baking for the right architecture.

 **Bon Appétit!** Your shellcode is now perfectly baked, sifted, and plated.
 It is position-independent, null-free, and optimized for the tightest buffers.